JozefGalbicka/websupportsk-ddns/README.md

 "subdomains": "List of subdomains you want to associate with your public IP. '@' stands for domain
             without use of subdomain, '*' on the other hand works as wildcard subdomain.
-You can specify as much subdomains as you need" "ddns_id": "ID of your network, you can specify any value that suits your needs
+You can specify as much subdomains as you need" "ddns_id"(optional): "ID of your network, you can specify any value that suits your needs
             - i.e. if you specify value '01', result value will be 'websupportsk-ddns-01'.
             This value is then inserted into 'note' field of your records created from within the network of script, so you know to which network every public IP address belongs.